nandkumar1000/C-A-K-K-HAVEN/README.md

    ```

 4. **Set Up MongoDB**:
    Make sure you have MongoDB running on your local machine or set up a remote MongoDB Atlas cluster.
-Add your connection string in the `.env` file.

 5. **Start the Application**:
    Fire up the server by running: